Frontline Sales Training

 6. Tap Into Their FOMO (Fear of Missing Out)

 Nobody loves feeling left out, particularly in business.
 If a prospect says, “I’m not interested,” it’s possible that they just don’t see the value yet.
-One effective strategy to capture their attention is to showcase what others in their field are doing and what they may be losing out on.
+One effective strategy to capture their attention is to showcase what others in their field are doing and what they may be missing out on.

 For example, “I understand, but I’ve been speaking with several companies like yours, and they’re already seeing great results with [your solution].
 I’d hate for you to miss out on something that may offer you an advantage.”